theopn/theovim/src/theovim-docs/vim-help.md

 # Commonly Used Vim Keybindings

-Most of the single character or really basic bindings (hjkl, webr, u/<C-r> etc) are omitted.
+Most of the single-characters or basic bindings (hjkl, webr, u/<C-r>, etc.) are omitted.

 ## Normal Mode